alisonmsmith/vw-runner/README.md

 # congress data preprocessing

-train-data-to-vw.py and test-data-to-vw.py remove speeches where the speaker is independent (I), speeches shorter than 100 characters, and all punctuation from the speeches.
+the python scripts train-data-to-vw.py and test-data-to-vw.py remove speeches where the speaker is independent (I), speeches shorter than 100 characters, and all punctuation from the speeches.